Preduals and complementation of spaces of bounded linear operators: Preduals of L(X,Y) and L(Y) for Y reflexive

 In this section, we first obtain characterizations of reflexivity of $Y$ in terms of properties of the $\Bdd(Y)$-$\Bdd(X)$-bimodule $\Bdd(X,Y)$; see \autoref{prp:refl:charYRefl_BXY}.
-Applied to the case $X=Y$, we obtain characterizations of reflexivity of $X$ in terms of properties of the Banach algebra $\Bdd(X)$.
-In particular, $X$ is reflexive if and only if $\Bdd(X)$ has a predual making it a (left) dual Banach algebra.
-Equivalently, there exists a multiplicative projection from either $\Bdd(X)^{**}$ or $\Bdd(X,X^{**})$ onto $\Bdd(X)$; see \autoref{prp:refl:charXRefl_BX}.
-This extends results of Daws from \cite{Daw04PhD}.

 Secondly, under the assumption that $Y$ be reflexive, we study uniqueness of preduals of $\Bdd(X,Y)$, and projections from $\Bdd(X,Y)^{**}$ onto $\Bdd(X,Y)$; see \autoref{prp:refl:unique_BXY}.
-Applied to the case $X=Y$, we conclude that if $X$ is reflexive, then $\Bdd(X)$ has a unique predual making it a (right) dual Banach algebra, namely $X\tensProj X^*\subseteq\Bdd(X)^*$; and that $\alpha_X$ is the unique projection from $\Bdd(X)^{**}$ onto $\Bdd(X)$ that is a right $\Approx(X)$-module map; see \autoref{prp:refl:unique_BX}.
-This result improves a result of Daws from \cite{Daw07DualBAlgReprInj}.
+Applied to the case $X=Y$, we extend results of Daws from \cite{Daw04PhD} and \cite{Daw07DualBAlgReprInj}.